umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/index.md

 ## Unattended upgrades

-When upgrading to Umbraco 8.12+ it is possible to run the upgrades unattended.
+When upgrading it is possible to run the upgrades unattended.

-Find steps on how to enable the feature for a load balanced setup in the [General Upgrades](../../Upgrading/general.md#unattended-upgrades-in-a-load-balanced-setup) article.
+Find steps on how to enable the feature for a load balanced setup in the [General Upgrades](../../Upgrading/general-v9#unattended-upgrades-in-a-load-balanced-setup) article.

 ## FAQs